RegionalPlanAssoc/cruisedetector/README.md

 * `python=3.8` and `scipy=1.8` specify for Anaconda to solve for a new environment with Python 3.8 and Scipy 1.8.
 * `pandas gpxpy psycopg2 sqlalchemy docopt` installs the other required packages with versions that follow based on the conditions specified.

 To install or upgrade individual packages, you may use `conda install` followed by the package name in Anaconda prompt as usual.
-Alternatively, `pip install` provides more flexibility but potentially
+Alternatively, `pip install` provides more flexibility but can potentially install libraries in an incorrect location.

-### PostgreSQL
+### PostgreSQL & Geoprocessing Scripts

 | # | Requirement | Minimum Version | What is it? | What does it do? |
 | --- | --------- | --------------- | ----------- | ---------------- |